5 Things to Consider Before Buying a Bathroom Mirror

 If you’re considering a large and hefty mirror, be sure you’re able to mount it to the wall.
 Some older bathrooms have plaster walls that can crack and peel under excess weight.
 On the other hand, drywalls are better for heavy mounting projects.

 Most home builders install a very basic default bathroom mirror.
 However, if you want to give your bathroom an upgrade, you need to replace your old mirror with something that has more personality and style.
-Bathroom mirrors come in a variety of styles and shape to accommodate any room.
+Bathroom mirrors come in a variety of styles and shapes to accommodate any room.
 Going for a classic look or something more modern?
 A frameless beveled mirror or a metal-framed mirror would make a timeless choice.

 There are no hard rules

 The above list is only guidelines and are not set in stone.
-So have fun and make the room yours by finding a something that reflects your taste.
+So have fun and make the room yours by finding something that reflects your taste.
 Keep in mind that it doesn’t have to be a permanent fixture; you can always replace your mirror.
 Depending on your budget, bathroom mirrors are relatively inexpensive (they usually range from $50-$1000).
 This isn’t to say that once you find a mirror, it wouldn’t serve as a valuable decor piece for many years to come.
 As Helena Christensen says, “There will always be a desire for something new, fresh and innovative, as well as yearning and respect for timeless elegance and beauty.”